-Granting Credit from Non-Aspire schools
+Granting Credit from Non-Aspire Schools

 Aspire will grant credit from other high schools and institutions in alignment with its policies.
+No credit will be awarded for grades below C- from an external school with the exception of any D they may have received during the window of time that Aspire offered credit for Ds (SY 19-20 to 22-23).
 When transferring credits from a school using a different credit system, Aspire will evaluate the course and transfer the courses and credits into the appropriate format. (i.e., quarter to semester, trimester to semester).
 Please speak with the site administrator(s) and the school's academic counselor(s) to understand which credits will transfer and meet Aspire's graduation requirements.